Faith-njekwe/Snackompare-3rd-year-project/Technical Specification/Technical_Specification.md

 - We made it so that when users add items from meal photos to the calorie counter, the items can be deleted and edited like manually added items.

 - Although the feedback on the loading speed wasn't negative, we concluded that it could be improved by changing how the search function loads items.
-Rather than loading all at once, made it so that the top 10 items loaded, and users could scroll down and press a button to load more.
+Rather than loading all the items at once, we made it so that the top 10 items loaded, and users could scroll down and press a button to load more.
 This significantly reduced the search feature's loading times.

 ### 7.3 Conclusion